Tuition and Fees

 Virtually all UC Law JD and LLM students live off-campus - visit our housing site for more information.

-The Graduate Metropolitan Rate is available to students who reside in several Northern Kentucky counties.
-As of Fall 2014, eligible residents in these counties qualify for the metropolitan rate which is equal to Ohio resident tuition and fees plus $180 per semester.
+The Kentucky Metropolitan Rate is available to students who reside in any Kentucky county.
+As of Fall 2015, eligible residents in these counties qualify for the metropolitan rate which is equal to Ohio resident tuition and fees plus $300 per semester.

 Additional Residency/Tuition Rates